Banking Financial Institutions

 The Advantages of Commercial Banks are as follows:

 The commercial banks are large companies thus, these companies are to be found all over the town, state or country.
 Some of these commercial banks have businesses in other foreign countries as well and hence their location facilitates the people.
-The commercial banks are literally located anywhere even inside of malls or retail stores, the ability to access money and account information can be done from almost any location.
+Commercial banks are literally located anywhere even inside of malls or retail stores, the ability to access money and account information can be done from almost any location.

 Commercial banks also serve the customers with low prices.
 Like wholesale companies, the commercial banks buy in bulk and sell to the public at a discount.
 These discounts may offer free checking, no fees while opening savings or checking accounts.
 They also provide the customers with low interest rates on real estate loans.